 Mark D. Brent became a member of the National Association of Distinguished Counsel.
 The recognition exemplifies Mark's commitment to professionalism and dedication to the best ideals of the profession of law according to the National Association.
 Nominations are made by other attorneys.
 The nominees are vetted through a stringent review process.
 The attorneys chosen for membership “are considered truly elite” according to the National Association website.

 We are very proud to announce that Mark D. Brent was nominated for the second year in a row by Prairie State Legal Services for the Kane County Bar Foundation Pro Bono Award and is the recipient of the KCBF Pro Bono Attorney of the year award for 2015.
 The Award is earned primarily for his commitment to Prairie State Legal Services, providing family law services to people who cannot afford them.
-Mark has maintained a commitment to take on at least one pro bono case every month for the past two years and counting.
+Mark has maintained a commitment to take on at least one pro bono case every month for the past four years and counting.